Roadmap

 multiple signed events as the upstream data changes:

-- Continuous signed updates: the airnode re-queries the upstream API on an interval (or in response to upstream changes) and pushes each new signed result as an SSE event.
-Each event runs through the full plugin pipeline and carries its own EIP-191 signature.
+- Continuous signed updates: the airnode re-queries the upstream API on an interval and pushes each new signed result as an SSE event.
+Each event is a complete signed response that ran through the full plugin pipeline and carries its own EIP-191 signature -- partial responses are never sent.

-done: truefield in the event payload distinguishes the final event from intermediate updates. - Backpressure and flow control: when the upstream produces data faster than the client consumes it, the server buffers or drops stale events (keeping only the latest signed value) to prevent unbounded memory growth.
+- Backpressure and flow control: when the upstream produces data faster than the client consumes it, the server drops stale events (keeping only the latest signed value) to prevent unbounded memory growth.

 This turns an endpoint into a real-time signed data stream without changing client code -- existing EventSource